 Eating on a budget

 The open-air markets are another great source of tasty fresh food.
 This is such an important part of Italian living we've got a whole web page on the subject.
 Don't be afraid to ask to taste before you buy, and don't be afraid that your pidgin Italian won't cut the mustard – the locals are used to English speakers and are always happy to help.
-In any case the daily markets are your best route to cheap and tasty food, so you'd be crazy not to go.
+In any case, the daily markets are your best route to cheap and tasty food, so you'd be crazy not to go.
 Grab a rotisserie chicken and you'll never forget it!

 There are also lots of small inexpensive restaurants you can try.
 Here is an excerpt from my current list: